About the Invertio Inversion Table – Back Stretcher for Pain Relief

 What buyers think

-While the vast majority of users give the Invertio premium folding inversion table four or five star ratings, a few people have found that their box arrived with parts or instructions missing.
-Others find that the ankle supports are somewhat uncomfortable, which is a common complaint with inversion tables in general (unless you go for the higher priced models).
+While the vast majority of users give the Invertio Inversion Table – Back Stretcher for Pain Relief four or five-star ratings, a few people have found that their box arrived with parts or instructions missing.
+Others find the ankle supports are somewhat uncomfortable, which is a common complaint with inversion tables in general (unless you go for the higher priced models).
 Customer service also seems to be rather elusive.

-The key is to read plenty of reviews, as those are typically the only source of detailed information on the ease of assembly and quality and use of the table.
+The key is to read plenty of reviews, as those are typically the best source of detailed information on the ease of assembly and quality and use of the table.

 As with any exercise equipment, there are some people who shouldn’t use an inversion table.
 Those include women who are pregnant, those with a heart condition (inverting puts added stress on the circulatory system) and those with glaucoma or other eye issues.
 If you have an ear infection you should wait until it clears up before engaging in inversion activity.
 Consult your healthcare provider before starting any new fitness routine.